Blendify/blender-manual/blender_docs/manual/render/workflows/multiview/usage.rst

    the image will be treated as a single-view image.

 Switch View Node
-   If you need to treat the views separately you can use the :doc:`Switch View node </compositing/types/converter/switch_view>` to combine the views before an output node.
+   If you need to treat the views separately, you can use the :doc:`Switch View node </compositing/types/converter/switch_view>` to combine the views before an output node.